 What is a Registrar’s Office?
 The Registrar maintains student academic records, facilitates registration, issues official transcripts as requested, schedules room usage, and verifies enrollment.
 We are located in the Basileiad Library Building on the lower level, room #3, across from the Financial Director and the Bursar.
-When classes are in session our hours are Monday thru Thursday 9:00AM to 5:00PM and Fridays from 9-5.
+When classes are in session our hours are Monday thru Friday 9:00AM to 5:00PM daily.

 What is the Student Portal?
 It is where you can have 24/7 access to information such as grades, unofficial transcript, Degree Audit, your class schedule, status of documents you had sent to Manor, and your financial aid and tuition information from Manor’s website.
 You can also view your personal profile, which includes your address and telephone number.
 If eligible, you can register online through the Portal.
 Your user name and password was created for you at the time you applied to Manor College.
 The IT office can reset the username & password for you if need be.
 Please note that if there is a hold on your account, your access shall be limited.